GeertWille/sketch-export-assets/README.md

 The actual location of your Sketch plugins directory will vary, however, depending on how you installed Sketch:

-* For Sketch 2, use the `~/Library/Application Support/sketch/Plugins`
-  folder.
+* Sketch 2: not supported anymore

 * If you bought Sketch 3 from the App Store, use the `~/Library/Containers/com.bohemiancoding.sketch3/Data/Library/Application Support/sketch/Plugins` directory